 January 12, 2010, the worst earthquake in Haiti in 200 years, 7.0 in magnitude, struck near the Caribbean capital city, Port-au-Prince.
 Loss of life continued months later, due to a cholera epidemic.

-In Spring 2008, the region where the Indian sub-continent pushes into Asia was once again subject to a terrible earthquake in the spring of 2008.
+In Spring 2008, the region where the Indian sub-continent pushes into Asia was again subject to a terrible earthquake.
 It affected Chamdo in Sichuan province, the western Chinese region that incorporates Kham, part of Tibet.
-The dire conditions were aggravated by the flooding that followed when rivers, dammed by debris, overflowed.
+The dire conditions were aggravated by the flooding that followed, as rivers blocked by debris, overflowed.

 In 2005, at the opposite end of the Himalayan chain, Jammu-Kashmir was struck.
-Survivors had to suffer starvation in some inaccessible areas and that, during very cold weather.
+Survivors suffered starvation in some inaccessible areas and that, during very cold weather.

 A year earlier, October 24th, 2004, a Richter scale 6.8 quake shook Ojiya, Japan, the deadliest since the 7.3R Kobe tremor of January 1995 that killed over 6,000.
 One year earlier to the day of the 2004 tsunami disaster, an earthquake rocked the Iranian city of Bam during freezing temperatures.